cidd04/spring-boot-with-activiti-example/README.md

 # Quickstart
 ## Preface
-We forked and migrated this camunda project into Camunda
+We forked and migrated this Activiti project into Camunda

 This document will describe how to get started with camunda and spring-boot.
 It is a port of the blog post [http://spring.io/blog/2015/03/08/getting-started-with-camunda-and-spring-boot](http://spring.io/blog/2015/03/08/getting-started-with-camunda-and-spring-boot).
 Minor tweaks to code and formatting have been done.
 Without further ado, the readme.